shahabas123/Real-Time-Human-Emotion-Detection/README.md

 1.Installation

-A.Clone this repository:
+A. Clone this repository:

 git clone https://github.com/shahabas123/Real-Time-Human-Emotion-Detection.git

-B.Navigate to the project directory:
+B. Navigate to the project directory:

 cd Real-Time-Human-Emotion-Detection

-C.Install the required packages:
+C. Install the required packages:

 pip install -r requirements.txt

-D.Ensure you have the required Haarcascade XML file in the correct path.
+D. Ensure you have the required Haarcascade XML file in the correct path.

 2.Usage